PixelPinPlugins/Zend-Framework-2-PixelPin-Auth/README.md

 PixelpinAuth
 =============
-Uses the HybridAuth PHP library to Enable authentication via PixelPin!, etc for the ZfcUserPixelpin ZF2 module.
+Uses the HybridAuth PHP library to Enable authentication via PixelPin for the ZfcUserPixelpin ZF2 module.

 Requirements
 ------------